 Jack the Ripper

-The Interviews: Volume 1
+The House of Mystery Interviews: Volume 1

 The House of Mystery Radioshow has been on the air for ten years, interviewing guests knowledgeable in the world's mysteries in science, religion, history, the paranormal, conspiracies, etc. The Interview Series does not attempt to solve these mysteries.
 Instead, each volume will provide the main points discussed during the show while interviewing the experts.
 The series will be an excellent reference for researchers and a good overview for those unfamiliar with each case.
 Links to the podcasts are included.